 First STEP is required for all incoming students.
 It is an enjoyable day packed with information about classes, housing, college life, and a multitude of other topics regarding your time at Southeast.
 First STEP orientation is designed for students with fewer than 24 completed credit hours.
-If a student has 24 credit hours or more, he or she has the option of signing up for one of our Transfer Orientations.
+If a student has 24 credit hours or more, he or she has the option of signing up for one of our Transfer Orientation sessions.

-It is very easy to sign up for First STEP.
+It is very easy to sign up for First STEP!
 Within a student's Admission Packet, there is a First STEP Orientation brochure.
 Inside the brochure contains the list of dates of upcoming First STEPs as well as a link to visit to register online.
-Once you register for First STEP a confirmation will be sent to your Southeast e-mail address.
+Once you register for First STEP, a confirmation will be sent to your Southeast e-mail address.
 You will receive a confirmation packet with an agenda of the day, a parking permit, and other important materials approximately two weeks before your scheduled First STEP date.
-If you need to change your First STEP date, please call our officee at 573-651-5166 or e-mail us at email@example.com.
+If you need to change your First STEP date, please call our office at 573-651-5166 or e-mail us at email@example.com.

 The university charges a $65 fee to attend First STEP.
 The fee goes toward paying for food, personnel, and other resources used during the day.
 You will not have to pay the fee during the day, but rather a charge will be assessed to the student's account after they attend First STEP Orientation.
-If you have any questions about the orientation fee, please contact our office at (573) 651-5166 or e-mail firstname.lastname@example.org.

 It is difficult to predict which classes will be available during your First STEP visit, but there are a variety of courses from which a student can choose.
 Departments will open new class sections if they see an overwhelming demand for certain classes.
 While there may be a greater range of class options at earlier sessions, students will still be allotted the chance to develop a schedule, which meets the student's needs.